USGS-WiM/StreamStatsIntegrationTest/readme.md

 ###Purpose:
 * testing that separately developed modules worked together properly
 * test that a system of multiple modules worked as expected.
+* supporting *temporal* accuracy of results.

+###Method:

+Script is accessing 44 reference sites from Contiguous United States and attributes from current Stream Stats REST API services.
+Reference sites contain information about sites basin characteristics, basin geometry information - defining basin area and flow statistics.
+Information returned from streamstats services if is missing in the local folders (BasinChar and BasinDel) are added.
+Following run returns from the rest api are compared against populated folders (BasinDel and BasinChar).
+Each cycle a summary file generated inside of StreamStatsIntegrationTest/Test folder.
+If there any difference between outputs, it will display corresponding attribute and values from both files.

+###Testing

+Information about reference sites can be obtained from [here](https://raw.githubusercontent.com/USGS-WiM/StreamStats-Setup/master/batchTester/testSites.geojson).
+To compare results from local with remote user can run StreamStatsIntegrationTest/src/TestAgent/TestCaseGithub.py script.
+Make sure to follow "How to Run" instructions same way as you would with main - IntegrationWrapperV2.py script.
+Results of test run are generated inside of the StreamStatsIntegrationTest/Test folder same way as in main run.

 ## Getting Started